Shreshth-mehra/Obsidian-TV-Tracker/README.md

 ![Add new](https://raw.githubusercontent.com/Shreshth-mehra/Obsidian-TV-Tracker/main/Showcase/addnew2.gif)

+# New in v1.3.14
+- Added an option to select the "**No Provider**" in the providers filtering option

 # new in v1.3.13
 - Don't have to refresh the plugin to see newly added titles.
 The plugin will now automatically fetch the newly added or edited files.